ZoqueLabs/website/_drafts/seeking_seeker.md

 </p>

-Although we also have several observables, in this case we are seeing the "events", the first shows us that in a total virus analysis, 3 days ago, this url was detected as malicious, that is, someone else came across this recently, interesting.
+Although we also have several observables, in this case we are seeing the "events", the first shows us that in a VirusTotal analysis, 3 days ago, this url was detected as malicious, that is, someone else came across this recently, interesting.

 In this case we add the domain and event to the case using the **+** icons.

 What we add and what we don't, is a big question, we limit ourselves to domains, IP, and a couple of events and we all associate them with the "Seeker captcha" threat.
-An example of what the input for the IP looks like is this:
+An example of how the IP _screen_ looks, is this:

 <p align="center">
   <img src="/assets/images/exp0x02/colander_details_ip.png" />